One of the most interesting features, and on which it is possible to retrieve a lot of information, is the SEO Performance section.

 Filters

-Whether it is the graph or the table, the data can be filtered in order to have information about more specific elements, for example, to follow the evolution of a single page, or of all the articles of the blog or even on a specific keyword.
+Whether it is the graph or the table, the data can be filtered in order to have information concerning more specific elements, for example, to follow the evolution of a single page, of all the articles of a blog, or on a specific keyword.

-The 1st one allows you to filter the data of the graph and the table while the 2nd filter zone only affects the rows of the table at the bottom of the page.
+The first one allows you to filter the data of the graph and the table, while the second filter zone only affects the rows of the table at the bottom of the page.

 Dates